lunanfoldomics/evoscope/README.md

 Typical simulation dynamics include:

--sparse exploratory cells
+- sparse exploratory cells
--early nucleation of committed clusters
+- early nucleation of committed clusters
--coexistence of multiple multicellular domains -competitive reshaping of territorial interfaces -fragmentation and collapse under energetic stress
+- coexistence of multiple multicellular domains
+- competitive reshaping of territorial interfaces
+- fragmentation and collapse under energetic stress

 The system is intentionally minimal, but it often produces visually rich and interpretable multicellular behaviors.